raspiblitz/raspiblitz-docs/docs/setup/software-setup/3_finalize.md

 Your RaspiBlitz might need quite some time to sync and validate the blockchain -- this can be multiple days.
 In the beginning you might see fast progress but this gets slower later on as historical blocks start to get fuller.
-Your RaspberryPi CPU will likely get quite hot during initial sync.
+Your Raspberry Pi CPU will likely get quite hot during initial sync.
-However this is OK as the RaspberryPi has its own protection against overheating and will ensure the CPU doesn't critically overheat.
+However this is OK as the Raspberry Pi has its own protection against overheating and will ensure the CPU doesn't critically overheat.